 The negotiated WUR parameters between the WUR AP and the WUR non-AP STA are maintained by the WUR non-AP STA.

-NOTE—If a WUR non-AP STA is in WUR Mode Suspend, the existing negotiated service period between WUR AP and WUR non-AP STA for the WUR non-AP STA’s PCR schedule is active and is not suspended.
+NOTE—If a WUR non-AP STA is in WUR Mode Suspend, the existing negotiated service period between WUR AP and WUR non-AP STA for the WUR non-AP STA’s PCR schedule is active (#128).

 TGax editor: Change 31.6.3 AP Operation as follows: (Track change on)